juliawiggeshoff/rna-seq-2x-de-novo-assembly/README.md

 ## Local machine

-**Not recommended** if you don't have a lot of storage and CPUs available.
+**Not recommended** if you don't have a lot of storage and CPUs available (and time to wait...).
 Nevertheless, you can simply run like this:

 `nohup snakemake --keep-going --use-conda --verbose --printshellcmds --reason --nolock --cores 11 > nohup_$(date +"%F_%H").out &`